SCSchmidt/lehre/analysis/paper/02_eng_data_arch.md

 1. Excel-data:

 We need a new R pacakge to load in excel-data.
-It is called `xlsx`:
+It is called `openxlsx`:

-    install.packages("xlsx")
+    install.packages("openxlsx")
-    library(xlsx)
+    library(openxlsx)

 Now we can load the data like this:
 `mydata <- read.xlsx("path/to/my/data/myexcel.xlsx", sheet = 1)`,